Kurnool Urban mandal

-Kurnool mandal is one of the 54 mandals in Kurnool district of the Indian state of Andhra Pradesh.
+Kurnool Urban mandal is one of the 27 mandals in Kurnool district of the Indian state of Andhra Pradesh.
 It is administered under Kurnool revenue division and its headquarters are located at Kurnool.
-The mandal is situated on the banks of Krishna River and is bounded by C.Belagal, Gudur, Kallur, Orvakal, Midthur and Nandikotkur mandals.
+The mandal is situated on the banks of Krishna River and is bounded by Kurnool rural mandal,C.Belagal, Gudur, Kallur, Orvakal, Midthur and Nandikotkur mandals.
 As of the 2011 census, it has 406,797 residents.

 Towns and villages

 As of 2011 census, the mandal has 16 settlements, that includes: